joniram/my-website/index.md

 </div>

-This is my personal website.
-The views expressed here are my own and not those of my employer.
+This is my personal website and the views expressed here are my own.

 <br/>
 <br/>